FortiGate

 Route-Based or Policy-Based Site-to-Site VPN

-The IPSec protocol uses Security Associations (SAs) to determine how to encrypt packets.
+The IPSec protocol uses Security Associations (SAs) to decide how to encrypt packets.
 Within each SA, you define encryption domains to map a packet's source and destination IP address and protocol type to an entry in the SA database to define how to encrypt or decrypt a packet.

 Note